|

 in enabling both strengths and weaknesses in their approaches

-In the following eight pages, we summarise each of the four
+to be illustrated.
+Case study structure In the following eight pages, we summarise each of the four

 case studies in terms of the principal themes of this guidebook,